 Prefixes are particularly common in Dutch

-What is also very common is a name that unambiguously refers to a town: Van Meurs, Van Arnhem, Van Gulik, Van Keulen.
+Many names unambiguously refer to a town: Van Meurs, Van Arnhem, Van Gulik, Van Keulen.

 This kind of name is particularly common on the south of the Netherlands, Belgium (Flanders), and was once used in adjacent parts of Germany.
-In Germany, however, this type of name became associated with nobility: any surname with 'von' (Von Lippe zu Biesterfeld) implied a title, so the prefix was dropped from common names in Germany, and the whole type of name disappeared.
+In Germany, however, this type of name became associated with nobility: any surname with 'von' (Von Lippe zu Biesterfeld) implied a title, so the prefix was dropped from family names in Germany (producing surnames such as 'Meurs' and 'Keulen'), and the whole type of name disappeared.

 There are many other prefixes in Dutch surnames: In 't Veld (in the field), 't Hart (the heart), De Bakker (the baker), Vennegoor of Hesselink ('Vennegoor' or 'Hesselink').